ben-bell/KuCoin-ExportCSV/README.md

 ToDo:

-Add Income and Deposits.
-I don't think you can get KuCoin bonus amounts unfortunately.
+I don't think you can get KuCoin bonus amounts unfortunately (ie: KCS bonus and Gas amounts from holding NEO - if you can let me know!)

 Donations: